 Let’s face it.
 At the end of the first day of school, we are exhausted.
 Our students are exhausted too!
 So in-between active games, read alouds and other back to school activities, plan a “chill zone” activity.
 This is a time when students can just chill while they work on something and chat with their friends.

 This gives you a chance to walk around and talk with different groups of students and get to know them a little bit better.
 Some of my favorite go-to activities are have them color self-portraits or an all about me poster.
-Here is a fun #selfie poster that is available in my TpT store.
+I love using my fun Selfie Poster.
+Grab it HERE.

 The poster has them name their favorites, draw and write about their summer vacation, write or draw about their family and more!
 Basically, it is a mindless activity that gives students’ brains a break during the day.